etwk/blog/content/lists/books.md

 - [ ] Debt: The First 5,000 Years (David Graeber) #history #must
 - [ ] Who Gets What—and Why: The New Economics of Matchmaking and Market Design (Alvin E. Roth)
 - [ ] Institutions, Institutional Change and Economic Performance (Douglass C. North) #politics #must
+- Yanis Varoufakis
+	- [ ] Technofeudalism: What Killed Capitalism #must
+	- [ ] Talking to My Daughter About the Economy: or, How Capitalism Works--and How It Fails #beginner
+	- [ ] Adults in the Room: My Battle with the European and American Deep Establishment #politics

 ## Education
 - [ ] Unequal Childhoods: Class, Race, and Family Life